New Home Solar Calculator - enter your postcode for an instant estimate of what solar could do for your home

 Decarbonising British Electricity

-The carbon intensity of British electricity has fallen dramatically since 1998, driven by the closure of coal plants and growth in wind, solar and nuclear.
-The chart tracks this progress — and how far there is still to go to meet the 2030 clean power target of 50–100 gCO₂eq/kWh.
+Carbon intensity has fallen dramatically since 1998 - the closure of coal and growth in wind, solar and nuclear.
+The 2030 clean power target is 50–100 gCO₂eq/kWh.

 The clock is ticking